Alicesyn/roll-a-ball-AR/README.md

 - Use the Vuforia SDK in order to display the gameboard
 	- https://developer.vuforia.com/downloads/SDK
 		- NOTE: you must register for a vuforia account

-## Submission
-You must submit the assignment via github classrooms, any late submissions with result in a 10 point deduction per day for 2 days, any further time will result in a 0.

-## Bonus

-- Deploy to mobile device +10
-- Add input +10
-- Add tilt control +20

 ## Hints
 - Utilize Parenting in unity: